Run a Signer

 This is normal and means that you have stacked, but have not yet reach the prepare phase for your chosen reward cycle.
 Assuming you have met the stacking minimum, your signer will be picked up and registered during this prepare phase.

-Setup Your Stacks Node
+Set Up Your Stacks Node

 Once your signer is running, the next step is to set up and run a Stacks node.
 It’s important to have the signer already running, because the node will not run unless it is able to send events to the signer.